sgrebnov/cordova-simulate/README.md

 It also allows for plugins to define their own UI.
 To add simulation support to a plugin, follow these steps:

-1. Clone the `cordova-simulator` git repository (`git clone https://github.com/TimBarham/cordova-simulator.git`), as it contains useful example code (see `src/plugins`).
+1. Clone the `cordova-simulate` git repository (`git clone https://github.com/TimBarham/cordova-simulate.git`), as it contains useful example code (see `src/plugins`).
 2. Add your plugin UI code to your plugin in `src/simulation`.
 There must be a file called `sim-host-controls.html`, which defines the UI to display in the simulation window, and there can also be supporting js, css and image files which it references.